How building and contents insurance covers fixtures and fittings

 How do I insure my fittings?

-Fittings are counted as contents, which means you’ll need to insure them under a contents or home and contents insurance policy.
-AAMI Contents Insurance covers off the fittings listed above, plus the other usual suspects (like your couch, clothes, coffee machine, and more).
+Fittings are counted as contents, which means you’ll need to insure them under contents or as part of a home and contents insurance policy.
+AAMI Contents Insurance covers off the items listed above, plus other contents items like your couch, clothes, coffee machine, and more.

 Understanding fixtures and fittings within your insurance policy